-The Internal Revenue Code limits the amount you can contribute, pre-tax, each year into any 401(k) plan.
-Employees 50 years and older within a Plan year have a higher limit for tax-deferred contributions.
+The Internal Revenue Code limits the amount you can contribute each year into any 401(k) plan.
+Employees 50 years and older within a Plan year have a higher limit for deferral contributions.
 This additional amount is called a "catch-up contribution," and is not subject to the Annual Additions Limit.
+The deferral limits apply to pre-tax, Roth or any combination of these deferrals.